SizzinSeal/pros-project-template/README.md

 This template repository let's you easily create a new PROS project, one that's published to GitHub from the start.

+### VSCode settings

+- save on focus change (to prevent users not saving before building)
+- format code on save
+- use C/C++ extension for formatting

 ### VSCode Extensions

 When opening this project on VSCode, several extensions will be recommended if not installed: